pixel

 Radial Radius:

-When basics are good, A radial edge is the classic snowboard, where you have the radius that draws a single circle.
-It's the most basic way to turn, it will allow you to carve but your are limited in the variations of turns you can make.
+When basics are good, a radial edge is the classic snowboard sidecut, where the radius draws a single circle.
+It's the most basic way to turn, it will allow you to carve but you are limited in the variations of turns you can make.

 Directional Weird:

 This is all about surface area displacement to create float and stability.
-The shorter length and bigger surface area provides a tighter radius that facilitates tight forest powder runs.
+The shorter length, increased surface area, and tighter turning radius are ideal for forested powder runs.

 Directional Volume Twin:

 Hiding surface area to enhance floatation.
-By pulling the radius of the nose up towards the tip we add some dm2 int the area that impacts floatation and makes for a bigger nose.
-This neithert influences the radius nor the waist width and therefore you have a perfomance twin that has the hidden surface area of a powder board.
+By pulling the radius of the nose up towards the tip we add some dm2 into the area that impacts floatation, creating a bigger nose.
+This neither influences the turning radius nor the waist width and therefore creates a board that performs like a twin while having the hidden surface area of a powder board.
 The best of both worlds.

 Clark: